Babelvis/ansible-library-demo/readme.md

 ### Combine it all in one Ansible Module

-Now we can copy the module in the Ansible module and make the logic for the module.
+Now we can copy the class in the Ansible module and connect them together.

 You can use the module to ask if the user is in [check mode](https://docs.ansible.com/ansible/2.8/user_guide/playbooks_checkmode.html).
 That is in the property `module.check_mode`. if that is true, do not make changes or don't support it (supports_check_mode=False) in the initialization of the AnsibleModule.